corda/corda/docs/source/tutorial-contract.rst

       public class CommercialPaper implements Contract {
           @Override
-          public SecureHash getLegalContractReference() {
-              return SecureHash.Companion.sha256("https://en.wikipedia.org/wiki/Commercial_paper");
-          }

-          @Override
           public void verify(LedgerTransaction tx) {
               throw new UnsupportedOperationException();
           }
       }

+Every contract must have at least a ``verify()`` method.

+.. note:: In the future there will be a way to bind legal contract prose to a smart contract implementation,
-Every contract must have at least a ``getLegalContractReference()`` and a ``verify()`` method.
-In Kotlin we express a getter without a setter as an immutable property (val).
-The *legal contract reference* is supposed to be a hash of a document that describes the legal contract and may take precedence over the code, in case of a dispute.
+          that may take precedence over the code in case of a dispute.

-.. note:: The way legal contract prose is bound to a smart contract implementation will change in future.

 The verify method returns nothing.
 This is intentional: the function either completes correctly, or throws an exception, in which case the transaction is rejected.